 Eventually, Jack and Simon came to an agreement and the car was transported to Bruce Cooper at Sportwagen in England.
 The Kardex showed little more than “American Style Bumpers” and “Sealed Beam Headlights”, but handwritten records confirmed that the car was most certainly a GT, and had been supplied from the factory with an all-plastic interior, Speedster seats, the 100 liter GT tank, no undercoating, steel offset wheels, Plexiglas windows, and the GT tuned four-cam engine with BBAA gearbox.
 It was at this time, Michael Doyle’s research confirmed that through a process of elimination, this was the first steel-bodied GT delivered to Hoffman and imported to the U.S.

 With this information, Simon decided to have the shell media blasted to once again start from bare metal to faithfully return the car to its state as it left the factory.
 After it returned, the front clip was removed once again to roll the bottom valence and accept the correct hood, and during this process, it was discovered that, remarkably, the body was straight with no signs of either rust or impact damage.
 With the body straight and correct, it was refinished in its original silver paintwork before being reassembled.
-Karl Hloch junior, son of the esteemed four-cam engine builder for Paul Ernst Strahle motorsport in Germany was commissioned for the engine rebuild, while Steve Winter of Jam Porsche in London rebuilt the limited-slip differential and original gearbox.
+Karl Hloch junior, son of the esteemed four-cam engine builder for Paul Ernst Strahle motorsport in Germany was commissioned for the engine rebuild, while Steve Winter of Jaz Porsche in London rebuilt the limited-slip differential and original gearbox.
 Michael Doyle sourced the correct, as-original interior trim material, and Mike Smith serviced the running gear and steering box, as well as the authentic hardware and fittings for assembly.
+Recently, the correct numbers matching engine was located and acquired and is included with the car.
+It was freshly rebuilt by Four-Cam specialist Karl Hloch Jr.

 The first steel-bodied Carrera GS GT imported into the U.S.